tracylooloo/SecurityThiefDemo/README.md

 ### Technical Description

-< You can also explain the development process here >
 * ##### Alexa Skill One: Phone trigger
 This was made by linking my Amazon Alexa account to an IFTTT applet and adjusting the settings in the IFTTT applet.
 The hardware in this skill was my Echo Dot and my phone.